bspaans/python-mingus/doc/wiki/refMingusCoreProgressions.rst

 >>> substitute_minor_for_major(['VIm7'], 0)
 ['IM7']

-.. function:: to_chords(progression, key)  * *Default values*: key = 'C'
+.. function:: to_chords(progression, key=C)

   Convert a list of chord functions or a string to a list of chords.

 Examples: